syncfusion-content/xamarin-docs/Xamarin/Range-Slider/ToolTip-Support.md

 # ToolTip Support in Xamarin Range Slider (SfRangeSlider)

-The ToolTip shows the current value based on thumb position.
+The ToolTip feature indicates the current value based on the thumb's position.

 ## Set ToolTip Precision

-The [`ToolTipPrecision`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfRangeSlider.XForms.SfRangeSlider.html#Syncfusion_SfRangeSlider_XForms_SfRangeSlider_ToolTipPrecision) property is used to define the precision of the value displayed in the ToolTip.
+The [`ToolTipPrecision`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfRangeSlider.XForms.SfRangeSlider.html#Syncfusion_SfRangeSlider_XForms_SfRangeSlider_ToolTipPrecision) property sets the decimal precision of the value displayed in the ToolTip.

 {% tabs %}